robert-orlinski/go-more-creative/README.md

 ## Contribution

 GoMoreCreative is an open-source project done for training, so code review or contributions of any kind are welcome and appreciated.
-Feel free to make `bug`, `code-review`, `enhancement`, `feature` or `question` requests in the [issues](https://github.com/robert-orlinski/go-more-creative/issues) tab ☀️
+Feel free to make `bug`, `code-review`, `enhancement` or `question` requests in the [issues](https://github.com/robert-orlinski/go-more-creative/issues) tab ☀️